- Platform Atari 2600

 If history serves one purpose, it’s to learn from our mistakes, to remember our failures and pray we not repeat them.
 By that regrettably simple definition, E.T. : The Extra Terrestrial will always have its place in the annals of gaming antiquity.
 Infamously reputed as one of the worst video games ever made, the wallet-sized plastic box that brought an end to the golden age of arcade gaming, the unfortunate product of a corporation’s cash-counting insatiability has been at the receiving end of many a lampoon and laugh over the years, making it into too many Top 10 lists to track.

-But is E.T. really that bad?
+But was the game really that bad?
 Better question: Was it as bad thirty years ago as it is so often perceived to be today, or has it simply become the victim of years of hyperbole?
 What had this literally buried relic done to the video game industry, and what has it done for it since?
 To answer these questions, we need only look at the history.

 Also in 1982, in its early quarters anyway, the video game industry was in its prime.
 With the coin-op and consumer businesses drowning under the consistent waterfall of quarters, and with dozens of developers itching to get a piece of the action – furthering the flood – the conditions for gaming’s eventual downfall a year later were set, but not yet quite felt.

 On July 27 of that year, Howard Scott Warshaw, an established designer at Atari who had enjoyed success with 2600 hits like Yars’ Revenge and Raiders of the Lost Ark, got a call from Ray Kassar, the autocratic chief executive who had replaced Nolan Bushnell after the company’s founder’s unpleasant dismissal in ’78.
 After already handling another of Spielberg’s licenses with competence (Raiders), Warshaw’s task was this: make a game based on E.T., and have it ready in six weeks to market for the holiday rush.